lsd-ucsc/ChoRus/chorus_book/src/guide-enclave.md

             get_random_number()
         });
         let x_at_bob = op.comm(Alice, Bob, &x_at_alice);
-        op.colocally(BobCarolChoreography {
+        op.enclave(BobCarolChoreography {
             x_at_bob,
         });
     }
 }
 ```

-## Returning Values from Colocally
+## Returning Values from Enclave

-Just like the `call` operator, the `colocally` operator can return a value.
-However, the type of the returned value must implement the `Superposition` trait. `Superposition` provides a way for ChoRus to construct a value on locations that are not specified in the `colocally` operator.
+Just like the `call` operator, the `enclave` operator can return a value.
+However, the type of the returned value must implement the `Superposition` trait. `Superposition` provides a way for ChoRus to construct a value on locations that are not specified in the `enclave` operator.

 In general, `Superposition` is either a located value or a struct consisting only of located values.
 The `Located` struct implements the `Superposition` trait, so you can return located values without any code.
 If you wish to return a struct of located values, you need to derive the `Superposition` trait using the derive macro.